jhumer-apus/TodoApp-repo/README.md

 Go to the terminal command and type "npm run dev".
 Wait for url to show.
-Copy "http://localhost:3000/" and paste it on the adress bar of your browser
+Copy "http://localhost:3000/" and paste it on the adress bar of your browser.